10. State Machines for Complex Robot Behavior, with Brett Aldrich

 Gotcha.
 So if you are, yeah, and the state

 basically serves is like, this gets more into like the sub state architecture of smack, but those, the client behaviors, and the clients throw events based on what happens outside, you know, so smack is a single node, operate back to this example.
 Smack is a single process operating at runtime.
 And you're also going to have, you know, other processes on this system, you're going to probably have nav two, you're going to have move it.
 One with perception.
 And so when those other nodes communicate via let's say, ROS topics or services, the the SMAC clients will turn those messages, which you'll specify into events.
 And then those events are that's cool ordinated by the state, like, like a conductor would, you know, on this event, we transition to this state, at the end of the day states are a lot of people, you might you might incoming to state machines, you might think that states, that's the state machines are about states, and they're really not they're about events.
 And okay, it's through events that you begin the subject of states almost, it's like, it begs the question, you know, like, when you have an event, you have what was before and what's after, right?

 And then can you define an event?
 Can you define event,

 an event is general explanations.
 It's like some type of discrete.

-So in Ross, it would be have I received this message or not sure.
+So in ROS, it would be have I received this message or not sure.
 Is the event is the message occurring, this kind of thing.